frenetic-lang/tutorials/Frenetic-Tutorial.md

   environment and automatically log you into the account "frenetic".
 The password for this account is also "frenetic".

-- At a terminal, go to the tutorial directory, check for updates, and rebuild the tutorial software:
+- At a terminal, check for any updates to the tutorial software:
   ```
-  $ cd src/frenetic
-  $ git pull
+  $ opam update
-  $ make reinstall
+  $ opam upgrade
   ```

 Introduction